oslo-project/oauth2/docs/pages/reference/main/DeviceAuthorizationResponseBody.md

 # DeviceAuthorizationResponseBody

-Represents the JSON-parsed successful response body from the device authorization endpoint, as defined in [RFC 8628 section 3.2](https://datatracker.ietf.org/doc/html/rfc8628#section-3.2).
+Represents the JSON-parsed successful response body from the device authorization endpoint, as defined in [RFC 8628 §3.2](https://datatracker.ietf.org/doc/html/rfc8628#section-3.2).

 ## Definition